tcsawyer/tcsawyer.github.io/cv.md

 #### Peer Reviewed Articles

-"Bookish Brains and Visionary Learning in the _Apocalypsis goliae episcopi_," Forthcoming. _English Literary History_.
+"Bookish Brains and Visionary Learning in the _Apocalypsis goliae episcopi_," forthcoming. _English Literary History_.

-"Insatiability, Experience, and Embodiment: Reading the Codicological Unconscious in a Fragment of MS Bodley 851," Accepted pending revisions. _Studies in the Age of Chaucer_.
+"Insatiability, Experience, and Embodiment: Reading the Codicological Unconscious in a Fragment of MS Bodley 851," forthcoming (2023). _Studies in the Age of Chaucer_.

 “Poetics of Purgation in Seamus Heaney’s ‘Station Island’ Sequence,” Accepted pending revisions. _Philological Quarterly_.